dimaspandu/pokecat-hunt/README.md

 - **Backend**: Express, Socket.IO, TypeScript
 - **Frontend**: React 19, Vite, React Leaflet, SCSS
+- **Services**: Go, MongoDB, Gorilla Mux
 - **Tooling**: ESLint, TypeScript, pnpm workspaces, concurrently

 ---

 ## Game Design

 Pokecat Hunt is structured as a lightweight location-based game prototype.
 The design borrows concepts from real-world augmented reality games but keeps the scope simple for demonstration and experimentation.

 ### Core Loop
 1. Players enter their trainer name and start the session.
 2. The server continuously spawns Pokecats near the player’s reported location.
 3. Wild Pokecats appear on the map with a limited lifetime before they expire.
-4. Players attempt to catch Pokecats; if successful, the Pokecat is marked as caught and removed from the wild pool.
+4. Players attempt to catch Pokecats; if successful, the Pokecat is marked as caught and removed.
 5. The player’s collection grows as they capture different Pokecats.

 ### Key Mechanics
-- **Spawning**: The backend generates Pokecats with randomized rarity and places them near active players.
+- **Spawning**: Backend generates Pokecats with randomized rarity near active players.
 - **Expiration**: Each Pokecat has a countdown timer.
-Once expired, it disappears from the map.
-- **Catching**: Players can catch a Pokecat once, and the action is broadcast to other players to prevent duplication.
+- **Catching**: Players can catch once; action is broadcast to all players.
-- **Rarity**: Pokecats are classified as *common*, *rare*, or *legendary* with different spawn probabilities.
+- **Rarity**: Classified as *common*, *rare*, *legendary*.
+- **Persistence**: Pokecats stored in MongoDB via Go service.
-- **Race Conditions**: The system simulates real-time contention, where multiple players may try to catch the same Pokecat simultaneously.
+- **Race Conditions**: Simulated real-time contention when multiple players catch at once.

 ### Design Goals
 - Provide a simple but engaging prototype for real-time, map-based multiplayer mechanics.
-- Highlight concurrency and synchronization issues in multiplayer games.
+- Highlight concurrency, synchronization, and persistence issues in multiplayer games.
-- Serve as a foundation for further experiments such as persistence, authentication, or advanced map events.
+- Serve as a foundation for further experiments (authentication, advanced events, etc).

 ---